iCVTEAM/EBAD-NeRF/README.md

 # EBAD-NeRF
-Implementation of Deblurring Neural Radiance Fields with Event-driven Bundle Adjustment
+Implementation of Deblurring Neural Radiance Fields with Event-driven Bundle Adjustment (ACM MM 2024)

 ## Code

-The code will be released soon
+The code will be released soon.